Last updated: January 3, 2020

 12. Check out some live music

 The Georgia Straight newspaper is the bible to Vancouver nightlife and is a reliable source for live concert listings.
 Whatever scene you crave, from hardcore punk in dingy dive bars to symphony orchestras, you can usually find it.
-Keep your eye out for events happening at the Biltmore, the Commodore Ballroom, the Vogue Theatre, Queen Elizabeth Theatre, the Orpheum Theatre, the Chan Centre for Performing Arts, Fortune Sound Club, Celebrities, The Fox Cabaret, The Lido, The Cobalt, The Astoria, The Rickshaw, The Rio, The Media Club, Cafe Deux Soleils, the Wise Hall, the ANZA Club, Venue, The Malkin Bowl, Thunderbird Stadium, and BC Place.
+Keep your eye out for events happening at the Biltmore, the Commodore, the Vogue, Queen Elizabeth Theatre, the Orpheum Theatre, the Chan Centre for Performing Arts, Fortune Sound Club, Celebrities, The Fox Cabaret, The Lido, The Astoria, The Rickshaw, The Rio, The Media Club, Cafe Deux Soleils, the Wise Hall, the ANZA Club, Venue, The Malkin Bowl, Thunderbird Stadium, and BC Place.
 Keep your eyes peeled around the city for posters advertising upcoming events.

 13. Attend an art exhibit